truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 ---
 title: Dashboard
-description: "Explains the main dashboard information cards (widgets) and provides basic information on synchronizing the system and SCALE server times, and on customizing the Dashboard display."
+description: "Explains the main dashboard information cards (widgets) and provides basic information on synchronizing the system and TrueNAS server times, and on customizing the Dashboard display."
 weight: 4
 tags:
 - dashboard